kubevirt/kubevirt-ansible/CONTRIBUTING.md

 ### Ansible playbooks changes

 In addition for allowing deployment of KubeVirt via Ansible, the KubeVirt-Ansible project is open for any contributions from additional projects which aims to integrate with KubeVirt, such as a specific storage or network project.
-The integration will be in the form of Ansible roles per component which might later be integrated into a main [Ansible Playbook Bundle (APB)](https://github.com/ansibleplaybookbundle/kubevirt-apb).
+The integration will be in the form of Ansible roles per component which will later be integrated into a main [Ansible Playbook Bundle (APB)](https://github.com/ansibleplaybookbundle/kubevirt-apb).

 To document a new role, use the [README.md template](./templates/roles_README.md).

+### KubeVirt APB
+To add a component into the [KubeVirt APB](https://github.com/ansibleplaybookbundle/kubevirt-apb), import the component playbook in the main [kubevirt.yml playbook](https://github.com/kubevirt/kubevirt-ansible/blob/master/playbooks/kubevirt.yml#L10).
+Finally, add new paramaters or plans to the [APB](https://github.com/ansibleplaybookbundle/kubevirt-apb/blob/master/apb.yml#L60-L84) so they are displayed in the catalog UI.

 ### Functional Tests changes